LumingYin/QuickCaption/README.md

 Customize the appearance of subtitles:
 - Customize the font family, style, size, shadow, and face color of subtitles in the Style Editor
-- Customized appearance is visible in the preview and for FCPXML exports
+- Customized appearance is visible in the preview and for FCPXML and ASS exports

 Export:
 - Export into .FCPXML format to re-import caption information back into Final Cut Pro X for round-trip workflows
 - Export into .SRT format to distribute your created caption alongside with your video or through the web
+- Export into .ASS format to use in conjunction with third party tools such as ffmpeg, mpv or IINA
 - Export into .TXT format for a plain-text transcript